How to Raise Your Credit Score 100 Points

 Improving Your Credit Mix

 While you likely won’t see tremendous credit score growth simply from improving your credit mix, you can potentially add a few points to your score by increasing the diversity of your credit profile.
-This can be especially true for those with very limited profiles, such as recent graduates who only have students loans on their credit reports.
+This can be especially true for those with very limited profiles, such as recent graduates who only have student loans on their credit reports.

 An easy way to add diversity to your credit mix is to open a new credit card.
 While this may be easier said than done if your credit score is particularly low, a wide variety of credit card issuers, including our top-rated picks below, offer cards specifically designed for consumers who need to build credit.